agentmark-ai/agentmark/README.md

 ## Overview

-PromptDX is a declarative, extensible, and composable approach for developing LLM prompts using Markdown and JSX.
+AgentMark is a declarative, extensible, and composable approach for developing LLM prompts using Markdown and JSX.

-PromptDX is designed to enhance the developer experience for applications built with large language models (LLMs).
-It allows you to open a PromptDX file and clearly see the exact input being sent to the LLM, while still providing the flexibility to abstract away necessary details.
+AgentMark is designed to enhance the developer experience for applications built with large language models (LLMs).
+It allows you to open a AgentMark file and clearly see the exact input being sent to the LLM, while still providing the flexibility to abstract away necessary details.

-PromptDX is built on top of the templating language, [TemplateDX](https://github.com/puzzlet-ai/templatedx), and inspired by MDX.
+AgentMark is built on top of the templating language, [TemplateDX](https://github.com/puzzlet-ai/templatedx), and inspired by MDX.

 ## Getting Started

-Below is a basic example to help you get started with PromptDX:
+Below is a basic example to help you get started with AgentMark:

 `example.prompt.mdx`
 ```mdx